VvN12345/VTOG/README.md

 4. Run command:   $ ./INSTALL
 4. Done!

+I want this project to be available for all the distros, but I'am just starting so my knowledge is very limited.
+Also english is not main native language so feel free to correct every gramatical error.
 Inside VTOG-Notes.txt is the info for time display in VLC and MPV.
 Also help button have a detailed description of every setting.